Church AdministersLearn about the front-line ministry of Simple Church

 Get first-hand answers to your administrative questions.

-Over two hundred administrators have enjoyed a closer look at how Simple Church works.
+Over three hundred administrators have enjoyed a closer look at how Simple Church works.
 Milton Adams is available to meet with your administrative team.
-Read what other administrators are saying about Simple Church.
+Read letters of support from other administrators.

 During a comprehensive presentation the following are covered:

 - The nuts and bolts of how Simple Church works

 - Church trends and “New Normals” in our developing global cultural